Ribocentre-switch/Ribocentre-switch.github.io/docs/Guanidine.md

 > Gene regulation

-<font size="4"><p>Guanidine-I is a transcriptionally regulated riboswitch that may form a strong intrinsic terminator stem, but ligand binding results in a stable aptamer structure that prevents terminator formation.Guanidine-II differs from guanidine-I in its gene regulatory mechanism.
+<font ><p>Guanidine-I is a transcriptionally regulated riboswitch that may form a strong intrinsic terminator stem, but ligand binding results in a stable aptamer structure that prevents terminator formation.Guanidine-II differs from guanidine-I in its gene regulatory mechanism.
 Guanidine-II appears to act as a translational riboswitch.
 Guanidine stabilizes the loop–loop interaction of the ON state that competes with the OFF structure where a SDS is sequestered in base-pairs<sup>[1-2]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/Guanidine-I_riboswitch_gene_regulation.svg" alt="drawing" style="width:800px;margin-top: 0px;margin-bottom: 0px;" >